Loading

 1. Try video messaging in Asana

+With Asana, you're not limited to text: you can record videos natively and add them to tasks.
 Simply click on the record icon to add a video to any task description, comment, or message.
 You can set the video to record your screen, your own camera, or both.
-Preview your recording, then send—your team can view your video message right in Asana, so they don't have to interrupt their workflow.
+Preview your recording, then click Add video—it'll be instantly viewable right in Asana.
 Plus, Asana automatically transcribes your videos, making them accessible (and searchable) for everyone.

 Video messaging in Asana